AidarGatin/GitHub-Recent-Commits-Authors/README.md

 # Get Recent Commit Authors GitHub Action
-GitHub Action to list repository recent commits all or unique authors emails"
+GitHub Action to list repository recent commits all or unique authors emails

 ### Description:
 The "GitHub Recent Commits Authors" action is designed to retrieve the recent commit all or unique authors of a GitHub repository.
 It provides a convenient way to fetch the email addresses of the authors who have made commits within a specified time frame.
 This action can be used to analyze the contributors' activity and gather insights about the development progress of a project.